teamstaking/go-jormungandr-monitor/README.md

 ### Overview

-Provides a go implementation to monitor the Cardano Jormungandr Rust Node.
+Provides a Prometheus metrics go implementation to monitor the Cardano Jormungandr Rust Node.
 Used to drive some of the data at https://teamstaking.com

 May need to set GOOS and GOARCH values if compiling on system not running on (https://gist.github.com/asukakenji/f15ba7e588ac42795f421b48b8aede63)